WyriHaximus/reactphp-child-process-messenger/README.md

 }
 ```

-On the parent side you only need need to call to spawn a child running that class:
+On the parent side you only need to call to spawn a child running that class:

 ```php
 MessengerFactory::parentFromClass('ExampleChild', $loop)->then(static function (Messenger $messenger): void {